Techinix/Techinix/README.md

-- 👋 Hi, I’m @Techinix, Multidisciplinary Engineering student at @Ecole Polytechnique de Tunisie .
+- 👋 Hi, I’m @JAADARI Fadi, Multidisciplinary Engineering student at @Ecole Polytechnique de Tunisie .
 - 👀 I’m interested in AI  and related applications in robotics/engineering.
 - 🌱 I’m currently learning computer vision and nlp.
 - 💞️ I’m looking to collaborate on upcoming competitions in the data science field.